color equalizer

 As with sliders, you can also right-click on a node/slider to perform fine adjustments (see module controls/sliders for more details).

-Use the color picker to choose a pixel or area on the image and show the hue of that pixel/area on the adjustment curve.
+Use the picker to choose a pixel or area on the image and show the hue of that pixel/area on the adjustment curve.

 node placement